Mongol invasions of Tibet: Prior to 1240

-1240-1241 invasion
+1240–1241 invasion

-In 1240, the Mongol Prince Godan, Ögedei's son and Güyük's younger brother, "delegated the command of the Tibetan invasion to the Tangut general, Doorda Darqan (Dor-ta)".
-The expedition was "the first instance of military conflict between the two nations".
-The attack consisted of 30,000 men (possibly much smaller than that) and resulted in 500 casualties, along with the burning of the Kadampa monasteries of Rwa-sgreṅ and Rgyal-lha-khang.
+The first real Mongol invasion of Tibet may have happened in 1240 under the leadership of Dor-ta (Doorda Darqan).
+The primary Tibetan source for this invasion gives no precise date for its occurrence.
+The date of 1240 is based on a source completed in 1565.
+The History does state that Godan, Ögedei's son and Güyük's younger brother, took action against Tibet around this time.
+According to the History, Li Hulanji followed Godan to attack the southern river valleys of Tibet in 1241.
+Godan "delegated the command of the Tibetan invasion to the Tangut general, Doorda Darqan (Dor-ta)".

+The attack consisted of 30,000 men (possibly much smaller than that) and resulted in 500 casualties, along with the burning of the Kadampa monasteries of Reting and Rgyal-lha-khang.
+Dor-ta is said to have penetrated Tibet all the way to Nepal and Bhutan, and established Mongol laws and brought peace to the region.
+In accordance with the small size of the invasion, there is not a single record of a battle between the Mongols and Tibetans during the invasion.
+The only recorded casualties were 500 monks.
+According to Haw, this was probably due to the political fragmentation of Tibet at the time as no single organization in Tibet could offer up a coordinated response to the Mongols.
 The campaign was smaller than the full-scale invasions used by the Mongols against large empires.
-According to Turrell V. Wylie, that much is in agreement among Tibetologists.
+According to Wylie, that much is in agreement among Tibetologists.
 However, the purpose of invasion is disputed among Tibetan scholars, partly because of the abundance of anachronistic and factually erroneous sources.